flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180228-18-02-27-facebook-good-neighbor-sued.md

     Flip For Why
   card_citation: Flip For Why
 card_2:
-  card_text: "Why is FB Being Sued?\n---------------------\n\n*   Facebook offers companies ways to advertise or “target” certain people by age, gender, etc.\n*   Housing groups suing say this FB feature allows “landlords and real estate brokers to exclude families with children, women, and other protected classes of people from receiving housing ads.a\x1D\n*   **Bottom Line: FB is accused of enabling housing discrimination.**"
+  card_text: "Why is FB Being Sued?n---------------------nn*   Facebook offers companies ways to advertise or “target” certain people by age, gender, etc.n*   Housing groups suing say this FB feature allows “landlords and real estate brokers to exclude families with children, women, and other protected classes of people from receiving housing ads.ax1Dn*   **Bottom Line: FB is accused of enabling housing discrimination.**"
   card_citation: ''
 card_3:
   card_text: >-